 Commercial building permits are reviewed under a commercial express review or a commercial route-through review, depending on the complexity of your project.
-Commercial express reviews can usually be done same day.
-Commercial route-through reviews require more time, usually 2-3 weeks.
+Commercial Express Reviews can usually be done same day.
+Commercial Route-Through Reviews usually takes between 2-3 weeks.

 Commercial Express Reviews are available Monday-Thursday, 8 a.m. – 3 p.m.

-While the criteria below are generally used to determine a project’s routing, please be aware that our staff ultimately makes this determination.
+While the criteria below are generally used to determine a project’s routing, County staff ultimately makes the determination.

 Commercial Express Review Criteria